dansuh17/jdcnet-pytorch/README.md

 # Singing voice melody extraction

-You can generate a MIDI file containing extracted singing voice melody using a pretrained model.
+You can generate a MIDI file containing extracted singing voice melody using the provided [pretrained model](/example_model).

 ```shell
 ./extract_melody.py --model example_model/jdcnet_model.pth --input_audio <your_audio>.wav
 ```

+# Generated Melody Audio Examples

+Some audible examples have been posted in [this post](https://dansuh17.github.io/2019/11/19/jdcnet.html), and example MIDI files are in the ['melody_results'](/melody_results) directory.